 Studying Star Wars: Lessons From a Galaxy Far, Far Away

-The instructor is Andrew Matranga, a teaching professor at the University of Denver in the Media, Film and Journalism Studies Department.
+The instructor is Andrew Matranga, an associate teaching professor at the University of Denver in the Media, Film and Journalism Studies Department.

 Check out all of the #StudyingStarWars news on Twitter.